varad-comrad/Workflow/README.md

 - call pythonproj.py to set the local python version and virtualenv.
     - Placing a file and passing it as a second argument to '-s' will automatically pip install the contents of the file
 - javaproj, rustproj and mkproj are in progress. mkproj is likely getting deleted in the future

+## FUTURE:
+All scripts calls will eventually be centralized in a single script called 'workflow', which will also be used to change settings

+Names:
+- workflow mkdir => mkdirproj.py
+- workflow db => mkdb.py
+- workflow python => pythonproj.py
+- workflow java => javaproj.py
+- workflow rust => rustproj.py

+Eventually projects will also be created through their kind (data science, web app, API development, etc) Possibly will become a vscode extension as well Possibly manage .NET projects as well
+Possibly (unlikely) manage C/C++ projects